Kevinz-code/CSRA/README.md

 $\lambda$

 ## Dataset
-We expect VOC2007 and COCO2014 dataset to have the following structure
+We expect VOC2007 and COCO2014 dataset to have the following structure:
 ```
 Dataset/
 |-- VOCdevkit/